 The Hub suggested enrolling on the Executive Development Programme, which is designed to support senior executives and managers.
 Fully funded by the European Regional Development Fund and the Regional Growth Fund, the programme matches companies with a business coach who then works with executives, either individually or as a team, to develop their leadership skills.

 After an initial business diagnostic with the Hub’s executive and workforce development manager, Dawn Duggan, the company was matched with business coach Nigel Girling from Babbington Business College.
-He began working with agency director Phil Marshall in a series of one-to-one sessions which concentred on ways to develop the company’s long term strategy and redefine its structure.
+He began working with agency director Phil Marshall in a series of one-to-one sessions which concentrated on ways to develop the company’s long-term strategy and redefine its structure.

 As a result, Shoot the Moon has now been divided into five businesses under one parent company, each specialising in a specific discipline, from creative through to procurement, whilst retaining the flexibility to work collaboratively.
 The head of each team has also been given the autonomy to run their own business unit as a separate entity.